harness/developer-hub/tutorials/manage-cloud-costs/ccm-first-kubernetes-tutorial.md

 Optimizing costs focuses on right sizing resource usage to match workload actuals.
 Coupled with finding more emphermial infrastructure e.g spot instances can reduce costs.
 Monitoring solutions typically monitor for when usage exceeds a certain threshold, but the inverse if usage is under utilized, traditional monitoring solutions might not alert on that.
 Harness Cloud Cost Management, or CCM, can help unlock insights based on usage in how to optimize costs.
 This example will connect Kubernetes workload(s) on a public cloud vendor to Harness CCM to start getting cost insights and recommendations.

-## Getting Started with Optimizing Your Kubernetes Cloud Costs
+## Get Started with Optimizing Your Kubernetes Cloud Costs

 By connecting your public cloud Kubernetes cluster to Harness, you can start to get recommendations on right-sizing the workloads that are running.
 This example is assuming there are some workloads running in the Kubernetes cluster.